|Year of Entry||2017|

-To be eligible for admission, applicants must satisfy CityU's General Entrance Requirements.
+To be considered for admission, you must satisfy the General Entrance Requirements.

-For admission to Advanced Standing II, applicants are normally expected to have completed a relevant Associate Degree/Higher Diploma for the articulation and awarded with a CGPA of ≥3.0, or an equivalent overall mark or credit award.
+For senior-year (Advanced Standing II) admission, applicants are normally expected to have completed an Associate Degree/Higher Diploma in a relevant discipline with a cumulative grade point average (CGPA) of ≥3.0 or an equivalent overall mark, or a credit award.

-Applicants may be invited to sit for a written test and attend an interview to gauge their creative potential.
-To facilitate the assessment of applications, candidates are strongly encouraged to submit a portfolio of creative works through an on-line system to the School of Creative Media.
-Please refer to the School’s website for the latest submission deadline and specifications for the portfolio.
-Portfolio materials can include still photography, paintings/drawings, sculpture, musical compositions/performances, films/videos, software, multimedia productions, academic or creative writing and other forms of imaginative activity.
+Applicants may be invited to attend an interview and/or other assessment processes, as required, to gauge their creative potential.
+To facilitate the assessment of applications, all direct applicants for SCM programmes (1041/1456/1468/1471) are strongly encouraged to submit a portfolio of creative work via an on-line system to the School of Creative Media.
+Please refer to the School’s portfolio web page for the most current submission deadlines and specifications for the portfolio.
+Portfolio materials may include still photography, paintings/drawings, sculptures, musical compositions/performances, films/videos, software, multimedia productions, academic or creative writing, science projects or other forms of imaginative activity.

-Consideration may be given to employment record, travel, and other examples of life experience.
+Consideration may be given to employment records, travel and other examples of life experience.

-Our students and alumni have participated in many competitions that have resulted in outstanding achievements.
-These include the followings:
+The School encourages students to join media art competitions and festivals locally and internationally.
+Our students and alumni have participated in many competitions that have resulted in outstanding achievements, including the following.